 The 33-credit M.A. program offers comprehensive study of the institutions, theories, and political processes of international governments and organizations.

 Located in the heart of one of Europe’s most beautiful capital cities, our program in Rome, Italy is fully accredited by the Middle States Association of Colleges and Schools and the New York State Education Department.

-As a student in the program, you will complete an International Affairs core curriculum and choose a major and minor from among four thematic program tracks:
+You complete an intensive International Affairs core curriculum and then select a major and minor from among four thematic program tracks:

 Foundations of International Relations

 Once you have chosen your major and minor tracks, you will elect at least three courses (nine credits) in the major and at least two courses (six credits) in the minor.
 You may select your remaining four courses (12 credits) from any other course offerings, and may complete additional tracks depending upon the pace of your study.

 All students in the program also complete a comprehensive examination as a culminating assessment.
 A thesis option is also available.

 As a graduate student on the Rome campus, you will have the opportunity to learn from faculty members with expertise in a variety of fields related to international affairs.

 B.S., M.A., Ph.D., St. John’s University.
 Latin American and Caribbean Politics and Integration; Comparative Systems; Minority Politics; Methodology; Development Politics; Political Economy.

 For admission to graduate studies in the Department of Government and Politics, students are expected to have an undergraduate preparation of at least 18 credits in government and politics, political science, or an equivalent field, and a 3.0 GPA.
 Any deficiency in preparation may require supplementary or conditional credits in the form of suitable graduate courses, as determined by the department.